PGB-LIV/mzidFLR/README.md

 *[optional: Decoy method 'peptidoform' or 'site']* - As default, uses "peptidoform decoy method" where decoys are considered any site where there is a pA decoy on the peptidoform.
 Decoy method optional parameter can be changed to "site" in order to consider decoys as just those where the site is a decoy amino acid, disregarding other sites in the peptidoform.

+*[optional: target species prefix]* -
+Target species can be specified using this parameter.
+If contaminant prefix is given as "UNKNOWN" (ie. prefix is absent and needs to be added), then this MUST be specified, to allow removal of target species from contaminants list when assigning contaminant proteins.

+*[optional: contaminant prefix]* -
+As default, uses "CONTAM_" as database contaminant prefix.
+Can be changed using this parameter.
+If contaminant prefix absent from database, use "contam_UNKNOWN"

 ![Workflow_image](https://user-images.githubusercontent.com/57440286/205335117-e3eea3e7-371c-4736-9d7a-2baf0f10996f.jpg)